ss4ws/ss4ws.github.io/_posts/2018-08-20-VIC-script.md

 ### 12. L'accouchement de pizza

-We are not immune, however, to some “accidental surrealism”.
-Can you imagine what this student was trying to say?
-He translated an expression from English to French with the first word he found on the dictionary.
+We are not immune, however, to some [“accidental surrealism”](https://ss4ws.github.io/blog/2018/VIC/#/12).
+Can you imagine what this student was trying to say?He translated an expression from English to French with the first word he found on the dictionary.

 ### 13. Cacophonie